ROBLOX is a MUD: The history of MUDs, virtual worlds & MMORPGs

 The details are a bit foggy, as the games were updated over the years, but the basics are mostly the same: you create a character — sometimes choosing from multiple races, others with multiple classes — then you start in a peaceful town, buy equipment, enter a massive dungeon and must try to find a magical item, fighting monsters along the way in turn-based combat.

-Multiple players (around 15) could explore this world dungeon at once, competing to see who becomes stronger, and they could also join forces in a party.
-Essentially, the party leader would control the movement of the entire group, but each player would control its character during combat.
+Multiple players (around 15) could explore this world at once, competing to see who becomes stronger, and they could also join forces in a party.
+Essentially, the party leader would control the movement of the entire group, but each player would control their character during combat.